 MSU has one of the oldest, and well regarded, digital humanities center, Matrix: Digital Humanities and Digital Social Science Center (easiest to see what they do by looking at project page)and one of the newest DH labs, Digital Humanities and Literary Cognition Lab (that is already making a big splash).
 MSU has one of the most successful DH centers in writing and rhetoric, WIDE Research Center, their research has created not only great scholarship but amazing new writing tools like Eli.
 MSU is making its mark inComputational Legal Studies and has had long standing success with the GEL Lab, serious games for entertainment and learning, and has a long track record in Computers and Music.

 MSU has a CAL DH undergraduate specialization and soon a graduate certificate will follow in CAL and CSS.
 There is the Cultural Heritage Informatics Initiative.
 Hosted by the Department of Anthropology, The Cultural Heritage Informatics Initiative is a platform for interdisciplinary scholarly collaboration in the domain of Cultural Heritage Informatics at Michigan State University.
 The Initiative is supporting 7 graduate students this year from History, Anthropology, WRAC, and Philosophy.
-And there is even a Digital Humanities Club.

 Cultural Heritage Informatics Initiative Hosted and administered by the Department of Anthropology in partnership with MATRIX: The Center for Digital Humanities and Social Sciences at Michigan State University, The Cultural Heritage Informatics Initiative is a platform for interdisciplinary scholarly collaboration…